 Our review of the local economy and the needs of the surrounding area indicates a very strong potential for growth and a serious need for a business of this kind.
 By offering excellence in service in three different approaches (cafe, coffee shop, event space) we will offset some of the inherent risk of this type of business.
 In short, it was a perfect confluence of events.
 We got lucky.

-The Van Engens are determined also to buy local as much as possible.
+The pair is determined also to buy local as much as possible.
 Dry goods will come from Griffith’s Grocery across the street.
 They plan to work with Brau Brothers Brewing and Fieldstone Vineyards, located in the region.
 They’ll grow their own herbs.

-It is clear in talking to David, an Iraqi War veteran and an emergency medical technician for Methodist Emergency Center, and Michelle, who works in the marketing department of the nonprofit CaringBridge, that they appreciate the historic gem they’ve purchased.
+It is clear in talking to David and Michelle that they appreciate the historic gem they’ve purchased.

 They’re attempting, they say, to retain as much of the natural charm as possible.
-For example, the Van Engens plan to refurbish the soda fountain built by Bob; relocate an original bank fireplace facade and tile into the coffee shop and install an electric fireplace; refinish the wood floors; keep the tin ceiling; reuse the candy and bakery counters; restore an old player piano; and more.
+For example, they plan to refurbish the soda fountain built by Bob; relocate an original bank fireplace facade and tile into the coffee shop and install an electric fireplace; refinish the wood floors; keep the tin ceiling; reuse the candy and bakery counters; restore an old player piano; and more.

 The couple is also uncovering and sifting through collectible treasures like WW I and WW II artifacts, signage, rocks, and more accumulated by Bob.
 So much was damaged though, beyond saving, by moisture problems in the building, David says.
 But they are saving what they can, possibly incorporating some of their treasures into Seven Sisters.

 Michelle has fond memories of coming to Sanger’s for sweet treats.
 She remembers penny Tootsie Rolls and gumballs and candy cigarettes sold at the candy counter: